 Plantar fasciitis is a stabbing pain on the bottom of your foot near the heel.
 Common among those who stand for a living as well as runners, hikers and walkers, plantar fasciitis is most often its worst in the morning and after exercising.
 The cause of plantar fasciitis is unclear, but a tear, irritation, or inflamed plantar fascia or collagen degeneration and disorganization are what’s causing your pain.
-There are some good treatments that can help to relieve some pains.
 In this article we will talk about the best foot massagers for plantar fasciitis.

 Your plantar fascia is the shock-absorbing ligament that supports your arch.
 Although similar to a ligament, it actually is a sheet of connective tissue (fascia) that stretches from the heel to the toes, spanning the arch of the foot, from bones at the back to bones at the front.